bqworks/grid-accordion/readme.txt

 8. Adding dynamic tags for accordions generated from posts.

 == Changelog ==

+= 1.8.2 =
+* added the possibility to remove the existing custom CSS and JavaScript

 = 1.8.1 =
 * fixed the inline CSS widht and height of the grid accordion